TomerFi/auto-me-bot/CONTRIBUTING.md

 }
 ```

-For pull requests, the run function is expected, to [create a check-run](https://docs.github.com/en/rest/checks/runs#create-a-check-run) right off its invocation, and mark its *status* as *in_progress*:
+For pull requests, the run function is expected to [create a check-run](https://docs.github.com/en/rest/checks/runs#create-a-check-run) right off its invocation, and mark its *status* as *in_progress*:

 ```javascript
 module.exports.run =  async function(context, config, startedAt) {